 The appeal of VR-CESM is the ability to simulate high-resolution in a global model at an affordable cost.
-The steal a phrase - it makes the impossible, possible.

 FIG. 10.
 Normalized wall clock time for idealized tropical cyclone simulations in the globally uniform mesh (light blue) and the variable-resolution grid (pink).
 The dashed lines indicate the theoretical scaling assuming model run time scales linearly with number of mesh elements.